danforthcenter/plantcv/docs/morphology_tutorial.md

 *  **Debug Flag:** Prints an image at each step
 *  **Region of Interest:** The user can input their own binary region of interest or image mask (make sure it is the same size as your image or you will have problems).

-Sample command to run a pipeline on a single image:
+Sample command to run a workflow on a single image:

-*  Always test pipelines (preferably with -D 'print' option for debug mode) before running over a full image set
+*  Always test workflows (preferably with -D 'print' option for debug mode) before running over a full image set

 ```
-./pipelinename.py -i testimg.png -o ./output-images -r results.txt -w -D 'print'
+./workflowname.py -i testimg.png -o ./output-images -r results.txt -w -D 'print'

 ```

-#### Start of the Morphology portion of the pipeline.
+#### Start of the Morphology portion of the workflow.

 **Figure 1.** Original image.